 The financial account is a measurement of increases or decreases in international ownership of assets.
 The owners can be individuals, businesses, the government, or its central bank.
 The assets include direct investments, securities like stocks and bonds, and commodities like gold and hard currency.

+The financial account is part of a country's balance of payments.
+The other two parts are the capital account and the current account.
 The capital account measures financial transactions that don't affect income, production, or savings.
 Examples include international transfers of drilling rights, trademarks, and copyrights.
 The current account measures international trade of goods and services plus net income and transfer payments.

 The financial account has two main subaccounts.
 The first is domestic ownership of foreign assets.
 If this increases, it adds to the financial account.
 The second subaccount is foreign ownership of domestic assets.
 If this increases, it subtracts from a country's financial account.

 The financial account reports on the change in total international assets held.
 You can find out if the amount of assets held increased or decreased.
 It does not tell you how much in total assets is currently being held.

 The financial account components are pretty much the same in each subaccount.
 The only difference is whether the asset is owned by someone in the country or a foreigner.
 But when the government is involved, special terms are used for some of the assets it owns.
 Therefore, the components of financial accounts should be examined within each of the two main subaccounts.

 1. Domestic Ownership of Foreign Assets: This subaccount is further divided into three types of ownership: private, government, and central bank reserves.
 No matter which entity owns the foreign asset, increases contribute to a surplus in the financial account.

 1. Domestic Ownership of Foreign Assets: This subaccount is further divided into three types of ownership: private, government and central bank reserves.
 No matter which entity owns the foreign asset, increases contribute to a surplus in the financial account.